Seyi-Olasupo/BG_Clothing_Sales_Analysis_with_Power_BI/README.md

 Territory "DE” is the least selling area with 200,000 selling area.

 ### Sum of Sales by City
-The city with the highest total sales is recorded as “Laurel” with $2.4M total sales from the chart above.
+The city with the highest total sales is recorded as “Laurel” with $2.4M in total sales from the chart above.
+This reflects the metric effect of "Laurel" as one of the most sold cities.

 ### Retail Chain Selling Area
 The Retail Chain Selling Area consists of BG clothing selling area capacity.
 From the above, it can be seen that “Fashion Direct” chain records 70% coverage of selling area in comparison to Lindseys chain line with 30% coverage size.